Buldes/money-support/README.md

 What is Money-Support?
 ---
-Money-Support is an open-source website that helps you keep track of your money.

-It provides helpful information about your income, expenses, and current bank balance.

-It is easy, free, and safe to use.
-You don't need to register, and your data will be saved locally on your device, not on a server.
+Money Support is an open-source application designed to assist you in managing your finances.
+It is accessible on all devices through the mobile app or the website (more platforms are coming soon, including program for PC).

+The application offers valuable insights into your income, expenses, and current bank balance.
+It's user-friendly, free of charge, and ensures the security of your data.
+There's no need for registration, and your information remains stored locally on your device rather than on a server.

+You have the flexibility to add new users for youre purposes such as cash, credit cards, and projects.
+There is no limit to the number of users you can add.

+In this repository, you'll find the web app.
+You can also check out the mobile application [here](https://github.com/Buldes/Money-Support-Mobile_App).

 ---

 ## Important things
-Names, that ar nort allowed to use:
+Names, that are not allowed to use on web:
 - choice
 - menu
 - bg